jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Coronavirus Pandemic is a sign of things to come.
 We've been running on the old ideological fumes of the Industrial Age for generations.
 I can't think of a better time to upgrade then now.

 Unfortunately, unlike in computer games, in the real "tech tree" of new technologies and policies, we don't merely press "upgrade."
 When the time comes.
 We have to overcome the power brokers of the past.
-In the way of our better life inside the Internet Age is the philosophy of mass-production, Left/Right politics, and our nemesis, Darth Blockbuster.
+Stopping our progress into the Internet Age is the philosophy of mass-production, Left/Right politics, and our nemesis, Darth Blockbuster.

-Here's how to walk past them, and press upgrade on the Internet Age.
+Here's how to walk past them, and press upgrade to a better way of life.

 Walking past Lumburgh?